 Time to test the waters!

 I started by filling up the kitchen sink with warm soapy water hoping that he’d be accepting of this since there was no running water.
 As soon as I tried to lower him into the sink, he turned into the devil.
 His eyes became as big as saucers and his claws came out.
 As he was vigorously struggling to get out of there [and I was trying to calm him] he stuck his claws in my chest.

-I shouted to my husband to come help me!
-I was currently wrangling with a 20 pound Maine Coon cat.
+I shouted to my husband to come to help me!
+I was currently wrangling a 20-pound Maine Coon cat.
 He ran to the rescue and got Finlay off of me, uncurling his claws from my chest.

 CONCLUSION: FINLAY DOES NOT LIKE WATER